The best product management books you need to read

 Written by: Dan Olsen

 The last one of the best product management books showcased in this article is The Lean Product Playbook.
 This book provides a step-by-step guide to applying lean startup ideas and strategies.
 You’ll learn from Dan Olsen, who is a tech consultant with years of experience in this field.

-If you enjoyed reading this article about the best product management books, you should read these as well:
+If you enjoyed reading this article on the best product management books, you should check out this one about product manager salary.

 We also wrote about a few related subjects like product manager interview questions, product owner vs product manager, product launch checklist, product manager skills, chief product officer and product manager vs project manager.